Do some course work? Crossword Clue

 Does some course work?
 NYT Crossword

 This clue was last seen on NYTimes October 07, 2023 Crossword Puzzle .
-Go to the puzzle page to help with other clues.
-Before each clue, you have its number and orientation on the puzzle for easier navigation.
-If you notice multiple answers it means that the clue has appeared multiple times throughout the years and we included historical answers for reference.
+Open the puzzle page to get help with other clues.
+Before each clue, you have its number and direction on the puzzle for easier navigation.
+The weekend puzzles tend to be more complex and beefier.
+It's not uncommon to have 60+ clues puzzles.
 You can also use the search field as a quicker way to find something.
 Search for:

 Common Answers